Alex Bregman Player Props: Astros vs. Mets

 Alex Bregman At The Plate

-- Bregman is batting .241 with nine doubles, two triples, nine home runs and 39 walks.
+- Bregman has nine doubles, two triples, nine home runs and 39 walks while hitting .242.

-- Looking at the 71 games he has played this season, he's went deep in nine of them (12.7%), and in 2.8% of his trips to the dish.
+- He has hit a long ball in 12.5% of his games this season, and 2.8% of his chances at the plate.

-- Bregman has had an RBI in 27 games this year (38.0%), including nine multi-RBI outings (12.7%).
+- In 27 games this season (37.5%), Bregman has picked up an RBI, and in nine of those games (12.5%) he had more than one.
 He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.